puppetlabs-toy-chest/puppetlabs-netapp/README.markdown

 }
 ```

-Next we should create a node definition for the vserver to add a volume has export policies for NFS:
+Next we should create a node definition for the vserver with a volume that has export policies for NFS, and a qtree on the volume:
 ```
 node 'vserver01.example.com' {
   netapp_export_policy { 'nfs_exports':